Matt-Hulme/Turbo-Explorer-9000/README.md

 ### Cool Things Added

-- Accounted for case-sensitivity in the SearchBar component so user could capitalize searchTerm however and the query would work
+- Accounted for case-sensitivity in the SearchBar component so user could capitalize the searchTerm however and the query would work
 - Keyboard accessible Search function (handleSearch on enter press)
 - Loading/Error/Empty States for both queries
 - useLazyQuery for both queries since they are button-triggered queries